HaiziIzzudin/uitm-ufuture-notification/README.md

 # Known Issues
 1. Ntfy have known issues regarding ntfy on iOS.
 Please refer [here](https://github.com/binwiederhier/ntfy/issues/880) for more details.
 2. Right now this script only run once, and only notify once, directly as a bunch.
 No timing function (10 minutes before class) is being implemented yet. *If you know how to do so, **cough, cough** can you help me pwease 🥺👉👈, feel free to do a pull request [here](https://github.com/HaiziIzzudin/uitm-ufuture-notification/pulls).*
-3. **Commit on 10/4/2024 make the script unusable.** Please wait for next commit that will fix it + new functionality Coming Soon™️.
+3. ~~**Commit on 10/4/2024 make the script unusable.** Please wait for next commit that will fix it + new functionality Coming Soon™️.~~<br>
+Latest commit has make it back working now, with full code refactor and rewrite.
+Expect more rollout of new code later on.
+4. New code rewrite has some issues regarding loop breaks for every subject.
+Will fix soon asap.

 Have other problems I didn't catch during development?
 Write it in [issues](https://github.com/HaiziIzzudin/uitm-ufuture-notification/issues).

 # Changelog
 **26/3/2024**: Just learned how to use python classes and getters (yay!).
 I have implement it in my code.

 **10/4/2024**: Selenium now running headless.
-Added new functionality to check for i-Discuss created date. <br>**ATTENTION:** This update make breaking changes on the original code that the script is unusable.
-Please wait for next commit to fix the thing.
+Added new functionality to check for i-Discuss created date. <br>~~**ATTENTION:** This update make breaking changes on the original code that the script is unusable.
+Please wait for next commit to fix the thing.~~

+**16/4/2024**: New code refactor/ rewrite.
+Expect more rollout of new code later on.

 # Support my software development on [Ko-Fi](https://ko-fi.com/haiziizzudin)
 #### *Thank you from the bottom of my heart ❤️*